mapbox/pixelmatch/README.md

 - `threshold` — Matching threshold, ranges from `0` to `1`.
 Smaller values make the comparison more sensitive. `0.1` by default.
 - `includeAA` — If `true`, disables detecting and ignoring anti-aliased pixels. `false` by default.
+- `includeDiffOnDataEquality` - If `false`, disables writing a diff image on perfect match, meaning `Buffer` or `Array` equality.
+Useful for performance gains in CI pipelines. `true` by default.

 Compares two images, writes the output diff and returns the number of mismatched pixels.